GM 3100 – 3400 engine issues, are still happening and are being repeated.

 It’s easy if you remember this short phrase… “It’s been a long, exhausting day.”
 This should help you remember that the long pushrods belong to the exhaust valves.

 So, how did all these problems start !
-Both the 3.1 and 3.4 engines used plastic intake manifold gaskets with soft sealing beads around some of the ports.
+Both the GM 3100 – 3400 Engine still uses; the plastic intake manifold gaskets with soft sealing beads around some of the ports.
 But, over time, the plastic would soften and the seals would leak.
 As a result, allowing coolant to seep into the crankcase, or allow oil to seep out of the intake.